Soy MilkIn five steps of soaking, heating, straining, boiling, and flavoring, you'll have okara and homemade soy milk to enjoy.

 2 c warm water

 Add 2 cups warm water and ⅓ cup dry soybeans to jar and secure lid.
-Run the "Soup" cycle twice.
+Run the "Soup" cycle twice or blend on a High speed for 180 seconds.
 Add spice or sweetener to tate.

 Note: Let milk settle for 5-10 minutes in order to separate and skim the foam.